 This is the Vermont Rare Bird Alert for Friday, July 22, 2005 covering the

-A BLACK-BILLED CUCKOO was heard in Rupert on July 25th, and a
+A BLACK-BILLED CUCKOO was observed in Huntington recently.

-YELLOW-BILLED CUCKOO was observed in Lyndonville on the 23rd of July.
+another possible FISH CROW was calling in Putney on the 21st of July.

 Thanks to the following contributors whose observations were